-Table 13: Baseline Color Legend
+Table 14: Baseline Color Legend

-Color Description Yellow Duplicate - Indicates a duplicate baseline, meaning that it has more than one session.
+Color Description Blue Unprocessed - Normally represents an unprocessed baseline.
+In some cases when processing quits prematurely, the color may remain blue.
+The return error message can be viewed by right-clicking the baseline in the Sessions window of the Data Manager and selecting View Information .
+Grey Ignored - Indicates a session that is to be ignored.
+Yellow Duplicate - Indicates a duplicate baseline, meaning that it has more than one session.
 Such baselines are plotted with two colors, with one being yellow.
 The second color represents the best solution among all the sessions for the duplicate baseline.
 Red Bad / Failed - Represents a baseline where processing failed one or more tests and is thus deemed to be bad.
 Right-click the baseline in the Sessions window of the Data Manager and select View Information to determine the problem.
 If you are confident that the solution is okay, the status can be changed from the Sessions window as well.
 You can control when float solutions pass via the Solution tab under Options Preferences .
 Green Success - Indicates a session that has passed all tests.